Wladi1000/weather_app_with_flutter/README.md

 - Create your API KEY in https://openweathermap.org/api

--Go to lib/pages/weather_page.dart and paste the api key
+- Go to lib/pages/weather_page.dart and paste the api key

--Enjoy.
+- Enjoy.